Buckinghamshire electric scooter trial

 The Department for Transport (DfT) expanded trials of rental e-scooters and legislation was introduced to allow e-scooters to use highways and cycle routes.
 Only e-scooters in an approved trial are legal.
 Privately owned scooters will still be illegal on public networks.

 - inform decision making as to the potential to legalise e-scooter use in future

 - evaluate safety

 - measure the transport mode-shift

 - increase acceptability to other road users and the community

-All scooters are sanitised daily and whenever a battery needs changing or maintenance is required.
+All scooters are sanitised whenever a battery needs changing or maintenance is required.

 All riders are encouraged through the app to use sanitiser before they start a ride.